Jurian/eswc2021/index.md

 ![cluster distributions](/img/cluster_size_distribution.jpg)

 ## Improve F-0.5 score over a range of cutoff values
+By using a range of cosine similarity cutoff values, we can generate connected components of different sizes.
+These components are then either treated as clusters themselves (transitive closure), or split up using cluster editing.
+The resulting (sub)clusters are then treated as referring to a single real-life entity.
 Feature: Cosine Similarity | Features: Hadamard Product :---: | :---:
 ![f-0.5 score](/img/partial-ordered-5.50.lr.cos.100.fscore.jpg) | ![f-0.5 score](/img/partial-ordered-5.10.lr.had.300.fscore.jpg)